NajiAntoun/DataCleansing/README.md

 # DataCleansing
 Coursera Data Science Specialization - Getting and Cleaning Data

+# Project Purpose
+The purpose of this project is to demonstrate one's ability to collect, work with, and clean a data set.

 # Project Description
 You should create one R script called run_analysis.R that does the following.